PaulMiras/Fast-Wheel/README.md

 # Fast-Wheel

-A responsive delivery website made with html and css.
+An responsive landing page made with frontend tech such as html and css.